 The solution to the puzzle is a visual representation of ‘doing more with less’ and specifically looks at the difference between a sequential, step by step problem solving approach and a 'breakthrough' or 'blue-sky' thinking approach.

-This online activity can be facilitated using only a simple group meeting technology such as Google Meet or Zoom, and allowing participants to access a simple html/internet browser link.
-Ideally the use of virtual break-out rooms allows four sub-groups to work simultaneously but separately, before coming together to explore the merits of collaboration.
+This online activity can be facilitated using simple group meeting technology such as Google Meet or Zoom, and allowing participants to access a simple html link.
+Ideally the use of virtual break-out rooms allows four sub-groups to work simultaneously but separately, before coming together.